h15200/notes/css.md

 }
 ```

-- tranparent is a valid color
+- transparent is a valid color

 - If a keyframe animation is glitchy, backface-visibility: hidden; could be a weird fix